Should you visit Denmark or Finland?

-Like most Scandinavian countries, both Finland and Denmark is best visited during the months of June, July, and August.
+Like most northern European countries, both Finland and Denmark is best visited during the months of June, July, and August.
 This is when the weather is the warmest and the tourist facilities are opened and fully operational.
 By fall many places start to shorten their hours.

 July is a holiday month for many Danes, who head to the countryside.
 These areas are most crowded during this month, but they still don't experience the intense crowds that you might experience in other countries.

 In Finland, many residents take a holiday during the month of August and head to the countryside.
 Prices can be a bit higher during this time and some places get a bit more crowded.

 Fall is a nice time to visit Finland as well, although temperatures start to drop as early as the beginning of September.
 Lapland is a beautiful area during these months as the colors turn to gold and orange.
 Many attractions do reduce their hours starting in September.

 Winters are actually a bit milder in Finland than in other parts of Scandinavia, but temperatures are still very cold.
 This is an interesting time to visit the country because there are plenty of winter sports that you can enjoy including cross-country skiing, snowmobiling, and ice diving.

 Although both Finland and Denmark are very expensive, you can expect to spend slightly more on a trip to Denmark.
 The country is known for its high cost of living and its high quality of life.
 The currency is the Danish krone and the exchange rate can also impact how far your money goes.
 In general, hotels and hostels are quite expensive, as is food.